comp-music-lab/manyvoices3/README.md

 **1) Mandarin speakers from Auckland**: Jia, Z., Purdy, S., & Savage, P. E. (2026 [In press]).
 Higher pitch, slower tempo, and greater stability in singing than in conversation among Mandarin speakers in Auckland: A Registered Report replicating Ozaki et al. (2024).
 Peer Community Journal, 6. https://doi.org/10.24072/pcjournal.698  [Peer Community In Registered Reports editorial recommendation and peer reviews: Stage 1: https://rr.peercommunityin.org/articles/rec?id=961; Stage 2: https://doi.org/10.24072/pci.rr.101216]

-To reproduce the analyses for any of these articles, use the code below, but replace the data sub-directory with the one corresponding to the article in question (e.g., replacing "manyvoices3_pilot" with "Mandarin_Auckland" for Jia et al., 2026)
+To reproduce the analyses for any of these articles, use the code below, but replace the data sub-directory with the one corresponding to the article in question (e.g., replacing "manyvoices3_pilot" with "Mandarin_Auckland" to reproduce the analyses in Jia et al., 2026)

 <p align="center">
   <img src="https://github.com/user-attachments/assets/6c7f8e7f-5d54-4f4a-a534-a25c06b1ca99" width="400">